csampersand/TigerZoneXPublic/readme.md

 ![](UML/Architecture.png)

 ## How to build
-You will need to have boost installed in your `/usr/local` (can be changed by replacing `/usr/local` with the appropriate path in the makefile.
+You will need to have boost installed in your `/usr/local`.
 On OS X with homebrew, all you need to do is run `brew install boost`.

+On Windows, download boost from [here](http://www.boost.org/users/history/version_1_55_0.html) and change `/usr/local/lib` to the `lib` directory in the downloaded files, and `/usr/local/opt` to the `include` directory in the local files.

 Run `make` in the project directory